 Between 1997 and 2014, there were 39 studies conducted into how the spiky treatment can help to calm the mind.

-Every study reported a positive outcome, highlighting how acupressure can provide immediate relief from the symptoms of anxiety.
+Every study reported a positive outcome, highlighting how acupressure can relieve anxiety.

 Other studies have found it’s also powerful for treating stress and depression.